 - Acceleration of gravity: Represented by g, this is the acceleration experienced by an object when gravity is the only force applied to it.
 All objects on or near the earth’s surface have the same value for the acceleration of gravity (g): 9.8 m/s/s (meters per second per second).

-A free falling object is one that is falling under the sole influence of the force of gravity.
-There are two characteristics that will define an object in free fall:
+A free-falling object is one that's falling under the sole influence of the force of gravity.
+There are two characteristics that define an object in free fall:

-When an object in free fall encounters air resistance, the equation is then Fnet = mass * acceleration, where Fnet is the difference between the force of gravity and the force of the air resistance.
+When an object in free fall meets air resistance, the equation is Fnet = mass * acceleration, where Fnet is the difference between the force of gravity and the force of the air resistance.

 Terminal velocity is the steady speed of an object freely falling through a gas or a liquid.
 As an object falls and meets an increase in air resistance, eventually the air resistance balances the force of gravity.
 Therefore, the force of air resistance is proportional to speed; air resistance increases as the speed of the object increases until terminal velocity is reached.

 Egg drop experiments make learning about physics fun, approachable and stimulating.
 Definitely enjoy, but don't forget to apply these important fundamentals while crafting your project.